 So, what is the most effective workout for women to lose fat?

 The most effective way for women to lose fat, bar none, is resistance training.
 Resistance training involves moving your body in a way, usually with weights, that forces your body to adapt by building muscle.
 Not, as is the common misconception amongst women, adding mass or size but just increasing the density of muscle fibres within your existing frame.
 This increase in muscle density will increase your metabolism and increase the amount of calories you burn all day and all night.
 Yes, even when you sleep.
 As we mentioned before fat is inert but muscle is metabolically active so the more muscle you have the more calories you burn continuously.
 In addition, the more muscle you have the more insulin receptors you have hence the more spare nooks and crannies you have for storing any excess sugar you may have consumed accidentally.
-Remember as mentioned in How can a Holistic Lifestyle Coach help you to manage and lose weight in Singapore: Part 1 any sugar/refined carbs you don’t need will get “helpfully” converted into fat cells by your liver to be used in a rainy day!
+Remember as mentioned in How can a Nutrition and Lifestyle Coach help you to manage and lose weight in Singapore: Part 1 any sugar/refined carbs you don’t need will get “helpfully” converted into fat cells by your liver to be used in a rainy day!